TigistAbate/TigistA-Data/Excel/Readme.md

 # Project 1: Retail Sales Analysis
 ## Overview

 Using Microsoft Excel, I analysed a retail sales dataset to explore sales trends, customer purchasing behaviour, and product performance.
-I cleaned and organised the data, created PivotTables and PivotCharts, and built an interactive dashboard to present key insights that support data-driven decision-making.
+I cleaned and organised the data, created PivotTables and PivotCharts, and used data visualisations to present key insights that support data-driven decision-making.

 ## Data Preparation